 You might be asking yourself whether you have the right skills to be able to build your own shed.
 The answer is simple, really.
 If you can put together a flat-pack shed, then yes, you can.
 You’ll need a small selection of basic tools to make the job easier, but it’s very much the same principle.

 Both of my sheds measure 10ft x 12ft (or 3m x 3.6m).
-Both have a dual apex roof and are covered with the same green shed felt.
-Here’s an image comparison of the two.
+Both have a dual apex roof and are covered with the same green shed felt, but the DIY shed uses much thicker materials.
+I later decided to insulate the roof in my DIY shed and used wool, which is the best insulation for attic and roof installations like this.

 Here is the total cost for a flat pack shed